Skip to content

 Plate-loaded or weight stack: which cable machine should I buy?

-Weight stack machines (like the Inspire FT1) let you change resistance in seconds with a pin, feel smooth, and stay tidy, but they cost more and weigh a lot.
-Plate-loaded machines (like the Titan and the wall-mounted XS Sports) are cheaper and lighter, and you can use plates you may already own, but you have to load and unload discs between sets.
+Weight stack machines (like the GYM MASTER and the Body-Solid) let you change resistance in seconds with a pin, feel smooth, and stay tidy, but they cost more and weigh a lot.
+Plate-loaded machines (like the wall-mounted Strongway and the folding TOUSAINS) are cheaper and lighter, and you can use plates you may already own, but you have to load and unload discs between sets.
 If you train alone and value quick changes, go weight stack.
 If you want value and you already have plates, go plate-loaded.

 Do wall-mounted cable machines need a strong wall?